Hamna12/Final-Year-Project/README.md

 ### Few of examples of Dashboard:

-This is how I am planning to show our insights - (an example of sales forecasting) :
+This is how we can show our insights - (just an example of sales forecasting) :

 [https://blog.streamlit.io/forecasting-with-streamlit-prophet/]